JeremyRiva/BFSAlgorithm/README.md

-# Breadth-First search algorithm
+# Path planning with graph search algorithms

 ## Outline
-The aim of the project is to program a graph search algorithm to find a route both optimal and complete using the breadth-first search.
+The aim of the project is to program a graph search algorithm to find a route both optimal and complete.
+In this scenario the breadth-first search is compared to the A* search algorithm.
-The breadth-first search algorithm itself is not particularly efficient due to it's radial approach to searching.
-Nonetheless, for small applications it works well.
+In this scenario the breadth-first search algorithm is not as efficient due to it's uninformed radial approach of searching.
+On the other hand the A* search is more efficient as it is informed, in other words it is aware of where the goal is located, hence finding the shortest route.

 ## Structure overview
 The map is a (5x6) grid with the start location at (0,0) and the goal at (4,5).
 The obstacles are represented by a '1' in the grid below.

 ```